paris-2012/EcommerceApp/README.md

 # Android Web Store

 Android Web Store is a android application mimicking the features of an online store.
 It is created for learning purposes and is not meant to actually transact products.
-Modern android application development technologies and uses kotlin, the best language for android development.
+The app uses modern android application development technologies and uses kotlin, the best language for android development.

 ## About